noahmlee/lost-cove/content/Notes/Testing Philosophy.md

 ### Key Takeaways

-- Don’t trust your own code too much—test it like someone else wrote it.
+- Don’t trust your own code too much, test it like someone else wrote it.

 - Focus on both what the software _does_ and what it _should do_.

 - Prioritize test cases based on risk, likelihood of use, and potential impact.

-- Think like a user—but also like a mischievous one who’s trying to break things.
+- Think like a user, but also like a mischievous one who’s trying to break things.